fmay/cc-html-intro-2-more-html-css/.guides/sections.md

 }
 ```

-The `.main` container is a <div> that contains all the other <div>s on our page.
+The `.main` container is a `<div>` that contains all the other `<div>`'s on our page.

 - We have set the width to be 500 pixels.
 This means that all child containers are now restricted to this width.
 - We also set `margin: auto;`.
-This tells the browser to apply margins on the left and right to be automatically set, which sets them equally based on the amount of available space between the main container and its parent, which is the <body> (the  entire browser page).
+This tells the browser to apply margins on the left and right to be automatically set, which sets them equally based on the amount of available space between the main container and its parent, which is the `<body>` (the  entire browser page).

 If you narrow down the preview pane, you will see that it does not do any resizing or reflowing of the content.
 This is because we defined a fixed width of 500 pixels.